-Another recent innovation is electronic signs that post warnings about hazardous conditions such as fog, high winds or ice storms.
+Another recent innovation is electronic message signs, also called dynamic message signs that post warnings about hazardous conditions such as fog, high winds or ice storms.
 In areas of the country where snow is common, engineers are designing roads that have areas beside them for snow storage.
 The snowplow comes through and pushes the snow to the curb or edge of the road.